How Long Does Adderall Stay in Your System?

 • Kidney or liver impairment.

-Employers, law enforcement, medical and mental health professionals, and sports organizations commonly test for amphetamines which is a component found in Adderall.
+Employers, law enforcement, medical and mental health professionals, and sports organizations commonly test for amphetamines, which is found in Adderall.
 Urine tests, blood tests, hair tests, and saliva tests are all used to determine whether a person has used Adderall or similar drugs.

 Is Adderall Addictive?

-As stated earlier, Adderall abuse can lead to addiction.
-An addiction can interfere with many areas of a person’s life, such as their health, relationships, schoolwork, or employment.4
+As previously mentioned, Adderall misuse can lead to addiction.
+An addiction can interfere with many areas of a person’s life, such as their health, relationships, schoolwork, and employment.4

 • Taking Adderall in larger amounts or over a longer period of time than intended.